-Payment of tax in this particular system is made at the end of each quarter.
+In this particular system, businesses pay taxes at the end of each quarter.
 The single Russian corporate tax rate is 15% of the profit income.
-However, tax liabilities can be reduced to 7.5% to 15% by the municipal authorities.
+However, tax liabilities can lower to 7.5% at the behest of the municipal authorities.

 Closed joint-stock corporate tax